Oliver Cromwell in popular culture: In literature

 In Orson Scott Card's alternate history fantasy novel series The Tales of Alvin Maker, one of Cromwell's physicians is depicted as a healer able to prevent his death and thus the subsequent English Restoration, although Cromwell himself does not appear in the series.
 The Elseworlds graphic novel Batman: Holy Terror uses a similar a point of divergence.
 Another similar fantasy novel series, The Baroque Cycle by Neal Stephenson, contains many references to Cromwell as well as extensive descriptions of his grass-roots supporters and their behaviour after the Restoration.
 The novel series begins in 1655, three years before Cromwell's death, but once again he does not appear in the novels.
 The Adventures of Luther Arkwright, a comic-book fantasy adventure spanning countless alternative universes, depicts modern-day England as a fascist theocracy ruled by a descendant of Cromwell.
 Popular Australian fantasy author Kate Forsyth wrote Cromwell into her series The Chain of Charms.

 Cromwell appears as a character in the 1632 series alternate history by Eric Flint and collaborators.
 He first appears in the book 1633, where he has been imprisoned 'in advance' by Charles I of England, scared by reports of Cromwell's actions in our own timeline.
 In 1634: The Baltic War, he (along with other historical persons and several fictional Englishmen and Americans) escapes from the Tower of London.
 After the escape, 1635: A Parcel of Rogues follows Cromwell and others in a return to the Fens to search for his children.

 The Morganville Vampires novels feature a character heavily implied to be Cromwell as a vampire in a modern-day Texan town ran by vampires.
 The character of Oliver's surname is never stated but he is English, his birth year and place are given and are the same as Cromwell's, the year he turned into a vampire is the same as Cromwell's death year and the character is mentioned to have been ill at the time, and another character references Drogheda while speaking to him on one occasion.

 A minor but important character in Robert Wilton's 2013 novel Traitor's Field starts with the aftermath of the Battle of Preston in 1648 until Charles II's flight into exile on the continent.

 In the Japanese light novel series Zero no Tsukaima, a noble of Albion (a country reminiscent of Great Britain) named Oliver Cromwell leads the nobles in a rebellion against the royal family in a bloody civil war reminiscent of the English Civil War.

+Batman: Holy Terror written by Alan Brennert and illustrated by Norm Breyfogle.
+In this timeline Cromwell recovered from his attack of septicaemia, and lived until 1668, consolidating the Protectorate of England and its sister theocracies in the North American colonies.
+In the late 20th century, the analogy of the United States of America is a "Commonwealth" run by a corrupt theocratic government.